kesh-lang/kesh/examples.md

 Tuples are a much simpler but very useful data structure for grouping related values.

-Its main use is to represent arguments passed to functions.
+Their main use is to represent arguments passed to functions.

 ```lua
 hypotenuse(3, 4)  -- function applied to a tuple of values